manasaa4/CampusHUB-App/README.md

 👉 Connect with the author on LinkedIn

 📖 About
-EduSync is a comprehensive, web-based management system built on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+CampusHUB is a comprehensive, web-based management system built on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It is designed to streamline academic operations, enhance communication, and provide a centralized platform for administrators, teachers, and students.

 ✨ Features
 User Roles: The system supports three distinct user roles: Admin, Teacher, and Student, each with tailored dashboards and permissions.